 We recognise the contribution that ex-offenders can make as employees and volunteers and welcome applications from them.
-A person's criminal record will not in itself, prevent a person from being appointed to this post.
+A person's criminal record will not in itself, prevent them from being appointed to this post.
 Any information given will be treated in the strictest confidence.
-Suitable applicants will not be refused posts because of offences which are not relevant to, and do not place them at or make them a risk in, the role for which they are applying.
+Suitable candidates will not be refused posts because of offences which are not relevant to, and do not place them at or make them a risk to the role for which they are applying.